Scarab (constructor): The last Scarab car

 Finally, a mid-engined two-seat sports car was built.
 They put another Buick V8 engine in this car and Reventlow wanted to test it on the streets of Los Angeles.
 So, he went to the California Department of Motor Vehicles and (after installing a muffler) managed to get license plates for this all-out racing car.
 He personally raced the car (without muffler) three times and his best finish was second at Santa Barbara.

 Reventlow was planning on closing down the Scarab operation so he sold this little sports racing car to John Mecom Jr. of Houston, Texas.
 Mecom installed a Traco-built 327 Chevy engine and put A.J.
 Foyt in the car.
 Foyt's best result was winning a pair of races at Nassau, Bahamas during 1963.
 Walt Hansgen won the 1964 Bridgehampton 500 in the car while it was Chevrolet powered.
 Augie Pabst purchased the car and was still the owner as of 2013.
+The car was also used in the 2026 Historic Grand Prix of Monaco where it won in the A2 class.